-Greater Wellington Regional Council, Wellington City Council and Transit New Zealand and have jointly undertaken a strategic study of the corridor which aimed identify the major transport issues throughout this corridor and the most appropriate methods for addressing those issues.
+Greater Wellington Regional Council, Wellington City Council and Transit New Zealand1 and have jointly undertaken a strategic study of the corridor which aimed identify the major transport issues throughout this corridor and the most appropriate methods for addressing those issues.
 The plan development has followed the following process:

-- Phase 1 of the study identified issues for the corridor and was completed in May 2006. - Phase 2 proposed options to address the issues and was completed April 2008. - Phase 3 involves the development of a proposed corridor plan, which is now released for consultation.
-Submissions will close on 23 July 2007. - The Regional Land Transport Committee will consider the submissions, including the hearing of oral submissions, and amend the draft plan as considered appropriate.
-A final draft plan will be produced.
+- Phase 1 of the study identified issues for the corridor and was completed in May 2006. - Phase 2 proposed options to address the issues and was completed April 2008. - Phase 3 involved the development of a proposed corridor plan, which was released for consultation during June and July 2008. - The Regional Land Transport Committee established the Ngauranga to Wellington Airport Hearings Subcommittee to consider the submissions, including the hearing of oral submissions, and recommend amendments to the draft plan as considered appropriate. - A final draft plan will be produced.
 Comment on the final draft plan will be sought from financial stakeholders prior to adoption of a final corridor plan in October 2008.